rolfma19/pc-ted/README.md

-# PC-TED: A Learning-based Point Cloud Compression Toolkit For Training, Evaluation and Deployment
+# PC-TED: A Learning-based Point Cloud Compression Toolkit for Training, Evaluation and Deployment

 ## Introduction